10 Key IRS Tax Forms, Schedules, and Publications for 2025

 Purpose: Form W-4 allows employees to control the amount of federal income tax withheld from their paychecks.
 By providing information about filing status, dependents, and other adjustments, employees can better align their withholdings with their tax obligations to avoid owing taxes or receiving a large refund at the end of the year.

-Who Needs It: Employees who are starting a new job, have had significant life changes (such as marriage, divorce, or having a child), or want to adjust their withholding amounts should complete a new W-4.
-It’s also helpful for those who experienced a significant change in income, such as taking on a second job or a freelance side gig.
+Who Needs It: Employees starting a new job or going through life changes—such as marriage, divorce, or having a child—should complete a new W-4.
+It’s also helpful for anyone with a major change in income.
+This includes taking on a second job or a freelance side gig.
 It is important to understand the difference between a W-2 and a W-4.
 Simply put, the W-2 reports what has already happened (earnings and taxes withheld over the year).
 The W-4 determines what will happen (how much tax to withhold from future paychecks).

-- Updated IRS Withholding Calculator: For 2024, the IRS’s updated online withholding calculator can help employees estimate the appropriate withholding amount based on their personal and financial situations.
+- Updated IRS Withholding Calculator: For 2025, the IRS’s updated online calculator can help employees estimate the right withholding amount.
+It’s based on their personal and financial situations.

-- Tips for Optimal Withholding: If you received a large tax refund or owed taxes last year, it may be a sign that your W-4 should be adjusted.
-By reviewing withholding allowances and adjusting for additional income or deductions, employees can better match their tax payments to their expected liability.
+- Tips for Optimal Withholding: If you received a large tax refund or owed taxes last year, your W-4 may need adjusting.
+Review your withholding allowances and account for additional income or deductions.
+This helps align your tax payments with your expected liability.

-- Additional Withholding Adjustments: If you have side income or want to withhold more for specific tax purposes, adding extra withholding on your W-4 can help cover any additional tax due.
+- Additional Withholding Adjustments: Have side income or want to withhold more for tax purposes?
+Adding extra withholding on your W-4 can help cover the additional tax due.

 5) Form W-9: Request for Taxpayer Identification Number (TIN) and Certification

-Purpose: Form W-9 is used by businesses to request and record the Taxpayer Identification Number (TIN) of contractors, freelancers, and other non-employee service providers.
+Purpose: Businesses use Form W-9 to request and record the Taxpayer Identification Number (TIN) of contractors, freelancers, and other non-employee service providers.
 The form ensures that businesses have the necessary information to report payments made to these individuals accurately.

 Who Needs It: Independent contractors, freelancers, and anyone providing services to a business typically need to complete a W-9.
-It’s also used by individuals and businesses who receive income from rents, royalties, and other miscellaneous sources that must be reported on a 1099 form.
+Individuals and businesses also use it to report income from rents, royalties, and other miscellaneous sources on a 1099 form.

 - Common Uses: Form W-9 is essential for businesses issuing 1099 forms, like the 1099-NEC (Nonemployee Compensation) and 1099-MISC.
-By collecting TINs, businesses can accurately report the income paid to each contractor, which is also reported to the IRS.
+By collecting TINs, businesses can accurately report contractor payments and send that information to the IRS.

-- Importance of ITINs: For individuals who are not eligible for a Social Security Number (SSN), such as certain non-U.S. residents working in the U.S., an Individual Taxpayer Identification Number (ITIN) can be used on Form W-9.
+- Importance of ITINs: Individuals who aren’t eligible for a Social Security Number (SSN), such as certain non-U.S. residents, can use an Individual Taxpayer Identification Number (ITIN) on Form W-9.
 This allows them to comply with reporting requirements, ensuring accurate tax records.
 Click here to learn how to apply for an ITIN.

 - Ensuring Accurate Income Reporting: Completing a W-9 accurately helps avoid IRS mismatches in records, which can lead to unnecessary tax notices or withholding penalties.